 In reference to helping other countries, unfortunately, because cyber is new and because everybody is building their cyber capabilities, it's kind of like building the car while driving it.
-So there's not a whole lot of additional capacity left over to do building-partner-capacity type things.
-And so there's a long list of partners that have asked for help and that we want to help, but it's very difficult to generate the additional cyber resources to help them out.
+There's not a whole lot of additional capacity left over to do buildingpartner-capacity type things.
+So there's a long list of partners that have asked for help and that we want to help, but it's very difficult to generate the additional cyber resources to help them out.
 That is being looked at both by Cyber Command, by the Office of the Secretary of Defense, and each of the combatant commands as well.
 And European Command is working with partners.
 NATO also has a capacity to help build partner capacity within the alliance.

-MAURER: And just on the point of the capabilities and the asymmetric threat, I think that's already happening.
-And we're already seeing this arms race taking place where the North Korea, just being in the news in the last two or three years, is the latest state that has been escalating how aggressive it's become in using hacking.
+Mr. MAURER.
+And just on the point of the capabilities and the asymmetric threat, I think that's already happening.
+And we're already seeing this arms race taking place where North Korea, just being in the news in the last two or three years, is the latest state that has been escalating, how aggressive it's become in using hacking.

-And I think there is - for example, prior to offensive cyber capabilities, we were worried about the North Korean conflict becoming global once it would get ICBMs.
-Hacking has now made this conflict global because you can reach.
-Geographic doesn't - geography doesn't really matter anymore in terms of the reach you can have.
+For example, prior to offensive cyber capabilities, we were worried about the North Korean conflict becoming global once it would get ICBMs.
+Hacking has now made this conflict global because you can reach-geography doesn't really matter anymore in terms of the reach you can have.
 And the cost of these tools is nothing compared to conventional weaponry that were to be built.

-So I think right now what we're seeing is that most nonstate actors are profit-driven rather than politically active.
-So it's more a question of intent and who would have an intent to really exploit the kind of vulnerabilities that currently exist.
+I think right now what we're seeing is that most nonstate actors are profit-driven rather than politically active.
+It's more a question of intent and who would have an intent to really exploit the kind of vulnerabilities that currently exist.
 But there are certainly nonstate actors out there that are very capable.
-So in terms of how, I think, how this might progress, I'm more worried about how the nonstate-actor threat will evolve compared to some of the state-based and how states will use nonstate actors to project power as proxies.
+In terms of how this might progress, I'm more worried about how the nonstate-actor threat will evolve compared to some of the state-based, and how states will use nonstate actors to project power as proxies.

-WRAY: Regarding whether these bodies are talking about kinetic attacks, I mean, the purpose of the OSCE Cyber Informal Working Group is to kind of prevent that from happening in the first place.
-So we're very focused on the other end, and what can we do to prevent a conflict before it reaches that stage?
+Ms. WRAY.
+Regarding whether these bodies are talking about kinetic attacks, the purpose of the OSCE Cyber Informal Working Group is to kind of prevent that from happening in the first place.
+We're very focused on the other end, and what can we do to prevent a conflict before it reaches that stage?

-And then, with regard to capacity-building I think you mentioned, where we're focused in that realm is - it can be at the very basic level, so it's helping other countries write a cybersecurity strategy or helping them investigate cybercrimes.
-So that's - we use that as a tool to ensure the internet is more secure, interoperable and reliable.
+And then, with regard to capacity-building, where we're focused in that realm can be at the very basic level, so it's helping other countries write a cybersecurity strategy or helping them investigate cybercrimes.
+We use that as a tool to ensure the internet is more secure, interoperable and reliable.

-TIERSKY: Wonderful.
+Mr. TIERSKY.
+Wonderful.

-I am going to pose a final challenge.
-But I'm going to pose it to the speakers on my right, because it's a challenge about talking about U.S. policy and what it should be.
-And so I think everyone will understand.
+I am going to pose a final challenge, but I'm going to pose it to the speakers on my right, because it's a challenge about talking about U.S. policy and what it should be.

-What I would like Tim and Alex to chew on is earlier in our conversation Alex referred to CBMs as our only hope or our last best hope.
-I forget exactly what the phrase was that you used.
+What I would like Tim and Alex to chew on is, earlier in our conversation Alex referred to CBMs as our only hope, or our last best hope.
 Tell me what you think is the best-case scenario and the worst-case scenario for the development of CBMs and of norms for the next decade.
 And what does that depend on?